ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0006_Medical_Device_Reporting.md

 Not all malfunctions, however, are MDR reportable events.

-If a malfunction is not reportable as an MDR, it may be a complaint and thus subject to the QS complaint handling requirements.
+If a malfunction is not reportable as an MDR, it may be a complaint and thus subject to the complaint handling requirements.
 Determining if an event is a reportable malfunction involves answering a number of questions including:

 * Is the event device-related?
 * Has the device failed to perform its intended function or meet its performance specifications?